matthewwall/weert/API.md

 ## Get locations

-Return all location records from the platform with ID `:platformID` that satisfy a search query.
+Return all location packets from the platform with ID `:platformID` that satisfy a search query.

 ```
 GET /api/v1/platforms/:platformID/locations